-As fears of a growing COVID-19 outbreak spread across the nation, universities have moved to cancel study abroad programs, impose travel restrictions over spring break, and heavily limit organized campus events and gatherings.
-Many of Columbia’s peers, including Harvard, Cornell, and Amherst, informed students that they should not return following spring break, though they have provided little information on accommodations for students with financial insecurity or who live with those in high risk of contracting the virus.
+As fears of the growing COVID-19 outbreak spread across the nation, universities have moved to cancel study abroad programs, impose travel restrictions over spring break, and heavily limit organized campus events and gatherings.
+Many of Columbia’s peers, including Harvard, Cornell, and Amherst, have informed students that they should not return following spring break, although they have provided little information on accommodations for students with financial insecurity or who live with those in high risk of contracting the virus.

 Meanwhile, Columbia has chosen to keep its housing and facilities open for students to remain on campus, with the caveat that campus life will look drastically different for the weeks to come.
 Classes—like those at other peer institutions—will be held remotely over conference calls, while gatherings of over 25 people have been canceled or postponed at the discretion of the University.